openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Identity service
 ----------------

-The OpenStack Identity service (keystone) is a **shared service** that provides authentication and authorization services throughout the entire cloud infrastructure.
+The OpenStack :term:`Identity` service (keystone) is a **shared service** that provides authentication and authorization services throughout the entire cloud infrastructure.
 The Identity service has pluggable support for multiple forms of authentication.